 When you move, walk, or run, try to concentrate on the feeling of your body moving.
 It can be, for example, the air on your skin, the feeling of your feet against the ground and the different textures that the ground can have, the smells around you, or the sounds you can hear.

 Observe a natural object as though you see it for the first time.
 It can be the moon, an insect, a flower, a stone, or any other natural object.

 Notice its details and marvel at its place in the natural order of things.
 Visually explore every aspect of it.

-This exercise is good to reconnect you with nature and to help you relax.
+This exercise is good to reconnect you with nature and helping you relax.